Baler, Aurora: Post-war period

-On 14 June 1951, by virtue of Republic Act No. 648, Baler became the capital town of the sub-province (and later, province) of Aurora.
+It became the capital of Aurora on June 14, 1951, under Republic Act No. 648 signed by President Elpidio Quirino.
+Baler is the birthplace of Manuel Quezon and his cousin and wife Aurora Aragon-Quezon.
+One obvious reason was the area's isolation from the rest of Quezon Province: there were no direct links to the rest of the province and much of the terrain was mountainous and heavily forested, which made the area relatively isolated, and its distance from Quezon's capital Lucena.

 In 1956, the barrio of Dingalan was converted into a municipal district within Baler and later became a town in its right.

 In 1976-7 the helicopter attack and surfing sequences of the film Apocalypse Now were filmed at Baler.
 The film is credited with having created the Philippine surfing culture and the headland at Baler is known as "Charlie's Point" from a line in the film.

+It remained the seat of government of Aurora on November 21, 1978, under Batas Pambansa Blg.
+7 signed by President Ferdinand Marcos.

+On August 6, 2023, Republic Act No. 11957, also known as “An Act Recognizing the Municipality of Baler in the Province of Aurora as the ‘Birthplace of Philippine Surfing,” became law without President Bongbong Marcos’s signature.